FAQ

 We're testing a few ideas.
 Here's what we're working with right now, and we'd love your feedback on all of it.

-The Compatibility Quiz
+The Preferences Quiz

 When you sign up, we ask you to take a short quiz.
 It presents pairs of activities and asks which you'd prefer.
 Through a series of these comparisons, we build a profile of how you like to connect with people.
 Most folks finish in under 5 minutes.